Questions and musings to guide you on your way

 What are the dynamics of your current relationship?
 What is your role?
 What is your script?
 Your partner’s role?
 Script?
 What is being asked of each of you by the relationship?
 When did you become aware of these roles?
 Where have you played that role before?
 Family of origin, perhaps?

 What are the repetitions and patterns?
 Where do your dependencies show up?
-Where do we count on the other to carry some area of responsibility that is legitimately mine?
+Where do we count on the other to carry some area of responsibility that is legitimately our own?
 Where do we count on the other to cover the bases?
 To take care of us?
-What do we need to pick up ourselves?
+What do we need to pick up, to take care of, ourselves?

 Block the development of another person and you’ll wind up with depression or anger or resentment.